General was leading figure in fight against Al-Shabaab

 The general was wounded in the attack and died later in a hospital, Mohamed said.

-Designated as a foreign terrorist organization by the US in 2008, Al-Shabaab has carried out attacks against diverse targets at home -- killing international aid workers, journalists, civilian leaders and peacekeepers -- as well as abroad.
+The United States designated Al-Shabaab as a foreign terrorist organization in 2008.
+It has carried out attacks against diverse targets at home – killing international aid workers, journalists, civilian leaders and peacekeepers – as well as abroad.